 One thing that stood out to me was the limited selection of spirits available in these stores.
 Since the state controls the wholesale distribution, it has the ability to limit the variety of spirits that are available for purchase.
 This can be both a positive and a negative aspect, depending on your perspective.
 On one hand, it ensures that there is a certain level of quality control and prevents the proliferation of low-quality products.
 On the other hand, it can limit the choices available to consumers who may have specific preferences or interests.

-It is important to note that this control over the wholesale distribution of spirits does not extend to other alcoholic beverages such as and .
+It is important to note that this control over the wholesale distribution of spirits does not extend to other alcoholic beverages such as wine and beer.
 In Michigan, wine and beer can be purchased from a variety of outlets, including grocery stores, convenience stores, and specialty shops.
 This is in line with the general trend in many states where wine and beer are more readily available for purchase compared to spirits.

 While Michigan does not have state-run liquor stores, it does maintain a monopoly over the wholesaling of distilled spirits.
 This means that the state controls the distribution of spirits to retail outlets, but it does not directly operate these retail outlets itself.
 Instead, privately-owned stores are licensed by the state to sell alcohol.
 This system allows for a level of regulation and oversight in the sale of spirits, but it also results in a limited selection compared to other states.